QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 The next step in the installation process is to download and install all of the packages used by the QuantEcon lecture notes

-*  Next, in the REPL run
+*  Next, in the main REPL (that is, hit backspace from the blue package mode) run

 .. code-block:: julia
+    :class: no-execute

     using InstantiateFromURL

 This will load the functions defined in the ``InstantiateFromURL`` package

 *  Next, run the following (which may take 15-20 minutes depending on your internet connection and computer)

 .. literalinclude:: /_static/includes/add_default_env.jl
+    :class: no-execute

 This function will: